dvarrui/proyectos-de-ejemplo/examples/ruby/31.network/21.scrapping/README.md

 # tools

+* Tanakai is a modern web scraping framework written in Ruby.
+A fork of Kimurai: (https://github.com/glaucocustodio/tanakai).
+Tanakai is a modern web scraping framework written in Ruby.
+A fork of Kimurai.
 * Watir: a Selenium powered gem used for automatic testing, as it can imitate user's behavior on a browser.
 * Webdrivers: automatically download thelatest driver for a browser instance.
 * Nokogiri: make web pages analysis easy.
 It can parse HTML, XML, detects broken HTML documents, and offers access to elements by XPath and CSS3 selectors.